• Home

 Deer in Nara Park Japan

-Nara Park is a breezy 10-20 minute stroll away from the Kintetsu-Nara and JR Nara train stations.
+Nara Deer Park is one of the top attractions in Nara and a breezy 10-20 minute stroll away from the Kintetsu-Nara and JR Nara train stations.
 Hundreds of deer roam freely around, sleeping, hanging out, gossiping and waiting for tourists to feed them.
 There are street venders all around the park selling “deer crackers” – 150 Yen for 10 crackers, so that you can approach the deer and give them a snack.

 Deer crackers in Nara Park Japan